Use chroot with vsftpd to connect to FTPS with multiple users

 chroot_list_file=/etc/vsftpd/chroot_list

-▶ Enables chroot list application and grants file editing permissions.
+▶ This enables the application of the chroot list and grants file editing permissions.

-Also, users listed in "chroot_list_file" will be able to move to any directory other than the one specified in "local_root".
+Additionally, users listed in "chroot_list_file" will be able to move to any directory other than the one specified in "local_root".
+Finally,

 # Example) local_root=/var/www/html